openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 <a name="manipulations"></a>
 ##Manipulations: Adding effects that modify the mesh

-We've got ourselves a meshy mesh now, so let's go ahead and some more rules to add motion to our mesh.
+We've got ourselves a meshy mesh now, so let's go ahead and add some more rules to give our mesh some movement.

 ###Jitter
 The mesh resembles something you might find under a microscope, so let's add some 'organic' movement to the vertices.
 The motion will likely be much faster on your machine than in the gif below (browsers cap the maximum framerate of gifs), but it will give you an idea of what we are going for: